BigData, lightning-fast / The road from SQL to BigData

 - It saves non-heterogenous data on a continuous basis, with the option to control the speed.

-- Option to retrieve the search result from a flat table in batches (i.e. first set of data are delivered as quickly as possible, then the engine searches for the next one).
+- Option to retrieve the search result from a flat table in batches (i.e. first set of data is delivered as quickly as possible, then the engine searches for the next one).

 - Possibility to define separate indexes (database equivalent) and perform global searches based on index name patterns.
 Each index will be searched independently on a separate thread.